Ansible 332, March 2015

 ansible-news+subscribe [at] googlegroups.com

 You will be asked to confirm by email that you want to join the group.
-To resign, send email to:
+To resign from the Google Groups list, send email to:

 ansible-news+unsubscribe [at] googlegroups.com

 More details, and an alternative list subscription form for those averse to Google, on this page (which is also where to unsubscribe from the alternative list, hosted at ansible.uk):

 RSS feed – http://news.ansible.uk/rss.html

 LiveJournal syndication – http://www.livejournal.com/users/ansiblezine/